Roll-on/roll-off: The landing ship, tank

-In November 1941, a small delegation from the British Admiralty arrived in the United States to pool ideas with the United States Navy's Bureau of Ships with regard to development of ships and also including the possibility of building further Boxers in the US.
+In November 1941, a small delegation from the British Admiralty arrived in the United States to pool ideas with the United States Navy's Bureau of Ships with regard to development of ships and also including the possibility of building further Boxers in the United States.
 During this meeting, it was decided that the Bureau of Ships would design these vessels.
-As with the standing agreement these would be built by the US so British shipyards could concentrate on building vessels for the Royal Navy.
+As with the standing agreement these would be built by the United States so British shipyards could concentrate on building vessels for the Royal Navy.
 The specification called for vessels capable of crossing the Atlantic and the original title given to them was "Atlantic Tank Landing Craft" (Atlantic (T.L.C.)).
 Calling a vessel 300 ft long a "craft" was considered a misnomer and the type was re-christened "Landing Ship, Tank (2)", or "LST (2)".

 The LST(2) design incorporated elements of the first British LCTs from their designer, Sir Rowland Baker, who was part of the British delegation.
 This included sufficient buoyancy in the ships' sidewalls that they would float even with the tank deck flooded.
 The LST(2) gave up the speed of HMS Boxer at only 10 kn but had a similar load while drawing only 3 ft forward when beaching.
-In three separate acts dated 6 February 1942, 26 May 1943, and 17 December 1943, Congress provided the authority for the construction of LSTs along with a host of other auxiliaries, destroyer escorts, and assorted landing craft.
+In three separate acts dated 6 February 1942, 26 May 1943, and 17 December 1943, the United States Congress provided the authority for the construction of LSTs along with a host of other auxiliaries, destroyer escorts, and assorted landing craft.
 The enormous building program quickly gathered momentum.
 Such a high priority was assigned to the construction of LSTs that the previously laid keel of an aircraft carrier was hastily removed to make room for several LSTs to be built in her place.
 The keel of the first LST was laid down on 10 June 1942 at Newport News, Virginia, and the first standardized LSTs were floated out of their building dock in October.
 Twenty-three were in commission by the end of 1942.